Michael Morse 1B/LF.. SF 9 Hrs

 Michael Morse 1B/LF..
 SF 1 Day

-Morse is out of the lineup Thursday against the Rockies, Alex Pavlovic of the San Jose Mercury News reports.
+Morse (oblique) has been ruled out for Sunday's game and is questionable for the Giants' upcoming series against the Dodgers as well, Alex Pavlovic of the Mercury News reports.

 Michael Morse 1B/LF..
 SF 12 Days

 Morse (oblique) will be re-evaluated Saturday, Andrew Baggarly of CSNBayArea.com reports.

 The 32-year-old came off the bench Friday, marking his first appearance since Aug.
 31, and struck out in both trips to the plate.
 Morse's oblique reportedly tightened back up on his second strikeout, so the Giants will have him looked at by the training staff Saturday morning.
 His availability for the rest of the weekend is up in the air.

 Michael Morse 1B/LF..
 SF 15 Days